BizFuzz/.github/profile/README.md

 ### Contact Us
 Feel free to reach out to the project maintainers if you have any questions or want to contribute:
-- Project Lead: Prithwijit Ghosh
+- Project Lead: Fauzia Khatun
 - Core Development Team: [Team Name]

 Stay updated with our progress and contribute to making web applications more secure!